-‘DWTS’ Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother
+'DWTS' Pro Keo Motsepe Gets Support From His Co-Stars Following The Death Of His Mother

 Keo Motsepe is getting support from his Dancing with the Stars family following the sudden death of his mother.

-In a new post on his social media page, seen here, the 31-year-old South African pro dancer shared a sweet photo of his mother making a kiss-face at the camera.
+In a new post on his social media page, seen here, the 31-year-old South African pro dancer shared a sweet photo of his mother making a kissing face at the camera.
 In the caption, a heartbroken Keo penned a message to his late mom.

 "I love you mama, " he wrote.
 "May your soul rest in peace."

 Keo received plenty of love from his fans and famous friends in the comments section.
-Many Dancing With the Stars alumni responded to the post, including the dancer’s new girlfriend Chrishell Stause, who lost her own mom to cancer last year.
+Many Dancing with the Stars alumni responded to the post, including the dancer's new girlfriend, Chrishell Stause, who lost her own mom to cancer last year.

 "Your beautiful mother's soul will always be with you," the Selling Sunset star wrote to her new beau.
 "I hope you feel all the love and support surrounding you at this time."